yairmau/hysteresis-python/README.md

 # Modeling Irreversible Soil Degradation and Rehabilitation with the Preisach Framework

-This GitHub repository corresponds to the published article *cite*.
+This GitHub repository corresponds to the published article [Hysteresis in soil hydraulic conductivity as driven by salinity and sodicity – a modeling framework](https://hess.copernicus.org/articles/25/1993/2021/).
 The repository contains:
   * Widgets designed to give users an intuitive sense of how the Preisach framework works.
   * A guide to parameterizing the model using experimental data.